tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

 I lay in bed and stare up at the ceiling counting the little popcorn bumps.
 I groan as I check the time on my twin bell alarm clock.
 "Fuck...
-Works starts in an hour."
+Work starts in an hour."
 I was honestly hoping I could wake up a little earlier so I could get some food in me before I went to work, maybe watch some YouTube.
 But I settled on scrolling through Instagram reels instead.
 Scrolling endlessly with mind numbing swiftness, dreading having to pull myself out of bed and get ready.
 A pling notified me from my manager of the address we would be cleaning that day.
 "Fuck it!"
 I said as I threw my phone to the far end of my mattress.
 I got up, brushed my teeth and jumped in the shower.
 Throwing on some old dirty jeans from the past 5 days in a row and a black t shirt with holes around the bottom.
 A quick look in the mirror and ruffling my brown hair and a stupid smile "you're a wreck" I thought.
 I walk out of my laundry covered room and grab my keys off the kitchen table.

 I pulled up to the address and saw my coworker John getting all the cleaning supplies out of the back of the van.